 The hotel can arrange cookery classes, wine tastings and horse riding nearby.

 At the hotel

 Spa, courtyard garden, free WiFi throughout and a library including DVDs.
 In rooms: flatscreen TV, DVD player, minibar and free bottled water.

 Those who like to primp and preen will love Room 107 for its enormous dressing area.
 This superior room has a wrought iron bed with an elegant brown leather sofa at its foot, though fans of the power shower should note the bathroom only has a bath.
 The Junior Suites are particularly grand and spacious, and are ideal for families, since they interconnect.
 Both have a gargantuan four-poster intricately carved from dark wood, and ornate ceilings, cornices and oak panelling.
 Water babies will love Room 210, which has an indoor wet room (the whole ceiling rains on you), and a private terrace with sun loungers.

 No pool, but the spa has Turkish baths, a sauna and a hydro-massage bath big enough for six.
-Guests can use the indoor and outdoor pool at the Bianconi sports centre nearby.

 Some cycling attire for discovering Norcia’s beauty by bike; understated Massimo Dutti threads so you can relax in style; glamorous swimwear for the spa.